 Plan Routes with Advanced Optimization Fine Tuning

 Route planning can be complicated, especially when you need to account for multiple parameters and constraints.
 In addition to accounting for your fleet’s constraints such as cubic volume, weight, number of pieces, etc., you also need to take into account the most optimal distance, travel time, and wait time parameters of your optimizations.
+Luckily, Route4Me’s proprietary route optimization algorithm can quickly and automatically solve virtually any variations of the most difficult routing problems – such as the Traveling Salesman Problem (TSP) and the Vehicle Route Problem (VRP).
 For example, you can create a route that has the shortest possible distance and looks efficient judging by its sequence of stops, but in reality, this route can have wait time gaps in between stops that can extend to hours of idling and inactivity.
 Route4Me’s Advanced Optimization Fine-Tuning enables you to add extra layers of customization to your optimizations, allowing you to prioritize distance, travel time, or wait time on each route.
 Moreover, Route4Me’s dynamic routing software permits you to adjust the prioritization percentage of each parameter so that you can create the most balanced optimizations for satisfying the particular needs of your business or unique business model.

 To use the Advanced Optimization Fine-Tuning when planning routes, first, go to “Plan New Route” from the navigation menu and then select the preferred route data import method (Upload a File or Import Data).